openstack/storlets/doc/source/writing_and_deploying_storlets.rst

     :scale: 50 %
     :alt: Programming Model Class Diagram
     :align: center

 #.
 The StorleInputStream is used to stream object's data into the storlet.
    An instance of the class is provided whenever the Storlet gets an object as an input.
-Practically, It is used in the GET and PUT scenarios to stream in the object's data and metadata.
-To consume the data do a getStream() to get a java.io.InputStream on which you can just read().
+Practically, it is used in the GET and PUT scenarios to stream in the object's data and metadata.
+To consume the data call getStream() to get a java.io.InputStream on which you can just read().
 To consume the metadata call the getMetadata() method.
 #.
 The StorleOutputStream is a base class for the StorletObjectOutputStream.
-   The actual instance ever received by the storlet will be StorletObjectOutputStream The base class serves for a type of invocation that was removed for the interest of code simplicity.
+   The actual instance received by the storlet will always be StorletObjectOutputStream, the base class serves for a type of invocation that was removed for the interest of code simplicity.
 #.
 StorletObjectOutputStream.
 In the PUT and GET scenarios the storlet is
    called with an instance of this class.

    - Use the setMetadata method to set the Object's metadata.
    - Use getStream to get a java.io.OutputStream on which you can just write() the content of the object.
    - Notice that setMetadata must be called.
 Also it must be called before writing the data.
 Additional guidelines on using StorletObjectOutputStream are given below.
 #.
 StorletLogger.
 The StorletLogger class supports a single method called emitLog,